 - 40% of incidents involved continuous loop systems used in draperies and vertical blinds

-- Over the last few years the CPSC has recalled over 5 million varieties of shades, blinds, and window coverings
+- The CPSC has recalled over 5 million varieties of shades, blinds, and window coverings

-- In 2009 the CPSC recalled 50 million Roman shades and blinds in one of the largest product recalls in the organization’s history
+- The CPSC recalled 50 million Roman shades and blinds in one of the largest product recalls in the organization’s history

 - Over 80% of all blind entanglement deaths and injuries occurred with older products that have either been recalled or do not meet current standards